igorcasmarques/igorcasmarques.github.io/docs/resume/resume-toc.md

 title: Resume
 description: Resume - Table of Contents
 slug: intro
+pagination_prev: null
+pagination_label: 'Table of Contents'
 ---

 # Resume

 I'm a technical writer from Ottawa, Canada.
+I also love coding and making sound art and music.

 Choose a section below to learn more about me.